nelvadas/spark-with-graalvm/README.md

 ### Dataset
-This tutorial shows a Spark job for computing and retreiving the Top Ten Words in a large distribuate Text File stored in Hadoop HDFS.
+This tutorial shows a Spark job for computing and retreiving the Top Ten Words in a large distributed Text File stored in Hadoop HDFS.
 For testing puprose we are creating a 10G file using the utility Makefile script
 ```
 $ make large.txt